Ozzyboshi/DockerMysqlBackupper/README.md

 Usage :

-  docker run --name mysqlbackupper -e DBHOST=some-mysql -e USERNAME=root -e PASSWORD=my-secret-pw -e SECONDS=60 -e DBNAMES=lettureenel -e TARGETDIR=automysqlbackup/machine1 --link some-mysql -it ozzyboshi/dockermysqlbackupper
+  docker run --name mysqlbackupper -e DBHOST=some-mysql -e USERNAME=root -e PASSWORD=my-secret-pw -e SECONDS=60 -e DBNAMES=mydatabase -e TARGETDIR=automysqlbackup/machine1 --link some-mysql -it ozzyboshi/dockermysqlbackupper

 Automysqlbackup will use the environment variable DBHOST, USERNAME, PASSWORD and DBNAMES to fetch data from the mysql server and It will generate inside a container a backup directory under /var/lib/automysqlbackup/#databasename#.
 Each time a backup is created this folder will be syncronized with your remote Dropbox or Google Drive according to how rclone is configured.